TangibleInc/design/readme.md

 ### Build for development

-Build files, and watch for changes to rebuild
+Build files (CSS/JS), and watch for changes to rebuild

 ```sh
 npm run dev